Oman: Portuguese era

-A decade after Vasco da Gama succeeded in his voyage around the Cape of Good Hope and to India in 1497–1498, the Portuguese arrived in Oman and occupied Muscat for a 143-year period, from 1507 to 1650.
-In need of an outpost to protect their sea lanes, the Portuguese built up and fortified the city.
+A decade after Vasco da Gama succeeded in his voyage around the Cape of Good Hope and to India in 1497–1498, Afonso de Albuquerque captured Hormuz and Portugal governed Oman for a 143-year period, from 1507 to 1650.
+In need of an outpost to protect their sea lanes, the Portuguese built up and fortified Muscat.
 Remnants of Portuguese architectural style still exist.
 Later, several more Omani cities were colonised in the early 16th century by the Portuguese, to control the entrances of the Persian Gulf and trade in the region as part of a web of fortresses in the region, from Basra to Hormuz Island.

-However, in 1552 an Ottoman fleet briefly captured the fort in Muscat, during their fight for control of the Persian Gulf and the Indian Ocean, but soon departed after destroying the surroundings of the fortress.
+The Ottomans contested the Persian Gulf and Oman from the Portuguese during the sixteenth century.
+In 1552 an Ottoman fleet briefly captured the fort in Muscat, during their fight for control of the Persian Gulf and the Indian Ocean, but soon departed after destroying the surroundings of the fortress.
+At the Battle of the Gulf of Oman, the Portuguese decisively routed an Ottoman fleet.

 Later in the 17th century, using its bases in Oman, Portugal engaged in the largest naval battle ever fought in the Persian Gulf.
 The Portuguese force fought against a combined armada of the Dutch East India Company (VOC) and English East India Company supported by the Safavid empire.
 The result of the battle was a draw but it resulted in the loss of Portuguese influence in the Gulf.

 Yaruba dynasty (1624–1744)

 Following the expulsion of the Portuguese Empire, Oman became one of the powers in the western Indian Ocean from 1698 onwards.

-The Ottoman Empire temporarily captured Muscat from the Portuguese again in 1581 and held it until 1588.
 During the 17th century, the Omanis were reunited by the Yaruba Imams.
 Nasir bin Murshid became the first Yaarubah Imam in 1624, when he was elected in Rustaq.
 Imam Nasir and his successor succeeded in the 1650s in expelling the Portuguese from their coastal domains in Oman.
 The Omanis over time established a maritime empire that pursued the Portuguese and expelled them from all their possessions in East Africa, which were then incorporated into the Omani domains.
 To capture Zanzibar Saif bin Sultan, the Imam of Oman, pressed down the Swahili Coast.
 A major obstacle to his progress was Fort Jesus, housing the garrison of a Portuguese settlement at Mombasa.
 After a two-year siege, the fort fell to Imam Saif bin Sultan in 1698.
 Saif bin Sultan occupied Bahrain in 1700.
-The rivalry within the house of Yaruba over power after the death of Imam Sultan in 1718 weakened the dynasty.
-With the power of the Yaruba Dynasty dwindling, Imam Saif bin Sultan II eventually asked for help against his rivals from Nader Shah of Persia.
-A Persian force arrived in March 1737 to aid Saif.
-From their base at Julfar, the Persian forces eventually rebelled against the Yaruba in 1743.
-The Persian empire then tried to take possession of the coast of Oman until 1747.